VISION & MISSION

-GWI strives for a world in which all people – present and future – have equal opportunity to thrive.
-That means every single person has the means to satisfy basic needs for physical and mental wellbeing, to pursue engaging and meaningful work, relationships, and leisure activities, and to do so in communities and environments that nurture and sustain us.
+GWI envisions a world in which all people – present and future – have the opportunity to thrive.
+Thriving means having holistic wellbeing: the ability to satisfy basic needs for physical and mental health; to pursue engaging and meaningful work, relationships, and leisure activities; and to do so in communities and environments that nurture and sustain us.
 All told, when we thrive, we have the ability to create a life of value – a Good Life, however we define it.